melontini/andromeda-wiki/docs/entities/README.md

 ### Slime Tweaks 💧 (0.7.0+)

 Small slime related tweaks.
-Each option can be enabled or disabled.
+Each option can be turned on or off.

-* Small slimes will flee when encountering an enemy.
+* Small slimes will flee when they encounter an enemy.
 * Larger slimes will merge with smaller ones.
 In combination with the previous option, this can cause some havoc.
-* Slimes slow down enemies when they attack.
+* Slimes will slow down enemies when they attack.

 ### Bee Flower and Tall Flower Duplication 🌺🐝 (0.3.3+)

-When a bee pollinates a flower, the flower has a chance to spread, similar to grass.
+When a bee pollinates a flower, the flower has a chance to spread, much like grass.

 <video style="display: block; margin-left: auto; margin-right: auto; max-width: 100%;" width="520" muted autoplay loop>
   <source src="/videos/bee_flowers.webm" type="video/mp4">